RosettaCommons/documentation/internal_documentation/how-to-write-documentation.md

 Regarding the Rosetta documentation in particular, know that this wiki is meant to be the one location for all user-facing Rosetta documentation.
-Pages are formatted in [[Markdown|http://daringfireball.net/projects/markdown/syntax]], so make sure you're familiar with it's syntax (for most things it's pretty intuitive).
+Pages are formatted in [[Markdown|http://daringfireball.net/projects/markdown/syntax]], so make sure you're familiar with its syntax (for most things it's pretty intuitive).
 You can also preview your pages to make sure they show up how you want.